rolling-scopes-school/tasks/angular/tasks/angular-team-task/PROJECT_SHOP.md

 ### 1. Display Product List

-- Получить и отобразить список товаров из commercetools API (`GET /{project_key}/product-projections/search`).
+- Fetch and display the product list from commercetools API (`GET /{project_key}/product-projections/search`).
-- Каждый товар отображается в виде карточки: изображение, название, краткое описание.
+- Each product is displayed as a card: image, name, short description.
-- Отображение цен: если у товара есть скидка — показать и оригинальную (зачёркнутую), и текущую (со скидкой) цену. Цена со скидкой визуально выделена.
+- Price display: if the product has a discount — show both the original (strikethrough) and the current (discounted) price.
+The discounted price is visually highlighted.
-- Цена форматируется из centAmount в человекочитаемый формат с валютой (например, `12345` → `$123.45`).
+- Price is formatted from centAmount to a human-readable format with currency (e.g., `12345` → `$123.45`).

 ### 2. Product Filtering, Sorting, and Searching

-- Фильтрация товаров по атрибутам: ценовой диапазон, категория, бренд, цвет, размер или другие релевантные характеристики. Фильтры выполняются через commercetools API.
+- Product filtering by attributes: price range, category, brand, color, size, or other relevant characteristics.
+Filters are executed via the commercetools API.
-- Сортировка списка товаров по цене и по названию.
+- Sorting the product list by price and by name.
-- Поиск товаров: строка поиска, результаты обновляются по мере ввода текста (без нажатия Enter).
+- Product search: a search bar with results updating as the user types (without pressing Enter).

 ### 3. Interactive Product Cards

-- При наведении на карточку — визуальное изменение (hover-эффект).
+- Hover effect on cards — visual change on hover.
-- Кнопка «В корзину» на каждой карточке. При нажатии — товар добавляется в корзину через commercetools Carts API.
+- An "Add to cart" button on each card.
+On click — the product is added to the cart via commercetools Carts API.
-- Если товар уже в корзине — кнопка меняется (например, на «В корзине» или «Убрать из корзины»).
+- If the product is already in the cart — the button changes (e.g., to "In cart" or "Remove from cart").
-- Клик по карточке (вне кнопки) — переход на детальную страницу товара.
+- Clicking the card (outside the button) — navigates to the detailed product page.

 ### 4. Category Navigation

-- Навигация по категориям и подкатегориям, полученным из commercetools Categories API.
+- Navigation by categories and subcategories fetched from the commercetools Categories API.
-- Выбор категории фильтрует товары без перезагрузки страницы.
+- Selecting a category filters products without page reload.

 ### 5. Performance Optimization

-- Реализовать пагинацию, бесконечный скроллинг или ленивую загрузку для эффективной работы с большим количеством товаров.
+- Implement pagination, infinite scrolling, or lazy loading for efficient handling of a large number of products.

 ---